essenbee/fsharp-parser/README.md

 *2019-06-03*

 Episode 33 of Codebase Alpha saw Mårten Rånge return to help me build upon the firm foundations established in Episode 27.
-Together we built more parser combinators, ending up with a parser that should create expression trees from arithmentic strings such as
+Together we built more parser combinators, ending up with a parser that should create expression trees from arithmetic strings such as

 - `a+6*(5+b)/(4+1)`